Quirktree/info314-website/docs/resources/address-planning.md

 **Static Addresses** Dynamic address assignment won't work for every scenario, e.g., when an address should be fixed and a dependency on DHCP isn't possible.
 Some devices, including the DHCP server itself should be directly configured.
 We describe their addresses as static because they are coded into a network node's configuration and won't change base on external factors.

-**DHCP Reservations** Static address assignment provides a maximum degree of control when we want a device to stay at a fixed address, e.g., servers and printers, but introduces additional management cost since devices have to be configured on an individual basis.
-With a reservation, we can register a device based on its MAC address and ensure that DHCP serves it a pre-defined configuration when it joins the network.

 ## Procedure

 ### Step 1 - Examine address needs

-Determine the number of addresses required, accounting for static, reserved, and DHCP address pools.
+Determine the number of addresses required, accounting for static, and DHCP Leased address pools.

 Identify additional address constraints, such as the number of distinct subnets needed or potential subnet conflicts